 - Third Person Style: In games with free movement unattached to the camera, centering moves directly behind the player character and centers on the Y-axis.

-The centering is also either instantaneous or takes a fraction of a second.
-Even if a game has a rotating camera, centering will still be faster and more accurate.
+The centering is also either instantaneous or takes a fraction of a second (as the camera spins to the centered position).
+Even if a game also has a rotating camera, centering will still be faster and more accurate.

 FPS Style (especially notable or played with examples only please):

 - Ace Combat games often feature "Auto Pilot": a button or a button combination, that when pressed, not only brings the player's aircraft to a perfectly horizontal position but also makes sure the cockpit is on top.
 Unlike most examples of this trope, aligning a plane this way may take up to a second, since the whole aircraft has to be turned around instead of just changing the direction of sight.

 - MechWarrior's Humongous Mecha have separate controls for the legs (steering) and torso (camera, aiming), which can make them confusing to operate in close quarters combat.
 Every game therefore comes with a "Center" button which will align the torso to the legs, legs to the torso, or the mean between the two.
 Some come with additional "level" button to center the Y-axis crosshair.